Troubleshoot the following issues when applying Soft Filler repair putty on leather or vinyl upholstery.

 There are three possible reasons:

-Sanding where the filler is thinly feathered on the perimeter of the repair area has peeled it up.
+1. Sanding where the filler is thinly feathered on the perimeter of the repair.

 Soft Filler adheres best to worn areas where suede or fabric (like a subpatch) are exposed.
 Where the filler overlaps and is thinly blended on finished or undamaged areas, it has less to grab, and care should be taken not to over-sand these areas.